rbowsley/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

 ![Timeout Warning Box](16.4.1i.png)

  - **Show Keyboard Shortcuts**

 Use this drop-down if you would like to be able to use keyboard shortcuts to navigate around {{Lamplight}}.
-Once you have selected one of these options a number or letters will appear on the tabs you can navigate to: use alt+[option] on the keyboard to navigate to this tab without using the mouse.
+Once you have selected one of these options a number or letters will appear on tabs: use alt+[option] on the keyboard to navigate to this tab without using the mouse.

 ![Keyboard Shortcuts](16.4.1j.png)

 Refresh your browser for the changes to take effect.

  - **Open Pop-ups In**